ketgo/persist/persist/benchmarks/README.md

  SOFTWARE.
 -->

-# Persist Headers
+# Benchmarks

-The folder contains all package installation header files.
+The folder contains all micro-benchmarks for the persist package.